senablgn/support-ticket-manager/README.md

- Support Ticket Management API
+🎟 Support Ticket Management API
-This project is a basic Support Ticket Management System API developed using Spring Boot and Spring Security.
-It includes JWT-based authentication and role-based access control (User/Admin).
+This project is a basic Ticket Management System API developed using Spring Boot and Spring Security.
+It includes JWT-based authentication and role-based (user/administrator) access control.

  Features
 User registration and login (JWT Authentication)

-Ticket creation (only for authenticated users)
+Ticket creation (Only for logged-in users)

 Users can list their own tickets

 Admin can list all tickets

-Role-based access control using @PreAuthorize
+Role-based access control (@PreAuthorize)

-Spring Data JPA and Hibernate for data persistence
+Usage of Spring Data JPA and Hibernate

 DTO mapping with ModelMapper

-Technologies Used
+🛠️ Technologies Used
 Java 17

 Spring Boot 3.x